metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 *Outline the goals and scope of the project.*

 The objective of this project is to design and implement a Hospital Management System in the C programming language.
-The system will manage patient records and doctor scheduling.
+The system will allow for management of patient records, doctor records, and hospital shift scheduling.

-Phase 1 implements foundational programming concepts that we learned, in a modular fashion to implement the basic functionality of hte system.
+Phase 1 implements foundational programming concepts that we have learned, in a modular fashion to implement the basic functionality of the system.
+This includes handling of user input as well as validation checks for data integrity and type compliance.

 ## 2. Design and Implementation Details